Destructive Dating Relationships

 Destructive Dating Relationships.

-Not all that glitters is gold, also not all relationships are meant to b.
+Not all that glitters is gold, also not all relationships are meant to be.
 Just because two people are in love some may assume that everything is great but that may be far from the truth.
 There are many stuck in a toxic relationship that is slowly ebbing their life and God-given potential.
 If you are stuck in one, it’s time to rethink and make changes so that you don’t continue in this toxic-abusive relationship.

 In this subject, “destructive dating relationships”, I’d like to talk about three aspects of a destructive relationship.